-Testing feedback can generate critical information as early on as the concept stage, helping to start your product down the right path, right away.
+Testing feedback can generate critical information as early on as the concept stage.
+Taking this approach lets you start your product down the right path, right away.
 And how you capture that early feedback is important.

 Process-Centric Product Testing for Product Development

-Unlike simple survey providers, which are designed for a point-in-time need for feedback, product testing platforms understand your feedback needs span across a product development process, and therefore are designed to capture critical feedback at multiple points, from concept through launch.
+Unlike simple survey providers, which are designed for a point-in-time need for feedback, product testing platforms understand your feedback needs.
+They know that these needs span across a product development process.
+They are designed to capture critical feedback at multiple points, from concept through launch.

 This common approach can easily be illustrated by looking at a simplified development process:

-At minimum, you should be testing your new product at both the concept testing and product testing stages to yield valuable testing benefits including increased sales, decreased return rates, higher customer satisfaction and stronger brand loyalty.
+At a minimum, you should be testing your new product at both the concept testing and product testing stages to yield valuable testing benefits including increased sales, decreased return rates, higher customer satisfaction, and stronger brand loyalty.

 Now, different testing stages often are designed differently and have their own unique requirements.
-For example, it’s common to test your concept with a larger sample size of target customers to generate results of some statistical significance, modeling a target market’s preferences, needs and/or appetite for your product.
-At the product testing stage, it’s common to be more focused on validating performance attributes and catching major issues, typically done with a small group of testers who are using your product in its intended environment.
+For example, it’s common to test your concept with a larger sample size of target customers.
+This generates results of some statistical significance, modeling a target market’s preferences, needs, and/or appetite for your product.
+At the product testing stage, it’s common to be more focused on validating performance attributes and catching major issues.
+This is typically done with a small group of testers who are using your product in its intended environment.

-We can see that a single product would require multiple stages of testing along the development timeline, and a product testing platform not only accommodates multiples stages, but also leverages different stages for increased testing accuracy and efficiency.
+We can see that a single product would require multiple stages of testing along the development timeline.
+A product testing platform not only accommodates multiple stages but also leverages different stages for increased testing accuracy and efficiency.

 Leveraging Multiple Product Testing Stages for Increased Accuracy and Efficiency

-The ideal approach to generate the most relevant and impactful feedback along the development process would be to utilize your concept test to not only validate and improve your product idea through consumer insights, but also to identify ideal product testers for once your concept becomes real.
+The ideal approach to generate the most relevant and impactful feedback along the development process would be to utilize your concept test to not only validate and improve your product idea through consumer insights but also to identify ideal product testers once your concept becomes real.
 This type of approach is a natural result of your basic analysis process, anyway.
-Reviewing comments and other qualitative feedback paints a clear picture of each of your respondents and can result in identifying the perfect testers.
+Reviewing comments and other qualitative feedback paints a clear picture of each of your respondents.
+This can result in identifying the perfect testers.

-From here, the right technology can go a long way in making your job faster, easier and more impactful.
-For example, the ability to identify an ideal product tester from concept testing feedback, tag them in your product tester community and carry them into future product testing can cut task times down considerably.
-The same goes for known reliability, where expectations for feedback are high during small-sample field testing; the lower the risk of unresponsive testers, the less time you or your team will spend on gathering feedback.
+From here, the right technology can go a long way in making your job faster, easier, and more impactful.
+The ability to identify an ideal product tester from concept testing feedback, tag them in your product tester community and carry them into future product testing can cut task times down considerably.
+The same goes for known reliability, where expectations for feedback are high during small-sample field testing.
+The lower the risk of unresponsive testers, the less time you or your team will spend on gathering feedback.
 Simply put, a feedback platform that’s purpose-built to support a process instead of an instance will increase your feedback quality and efficiency.

-Another intrinsic value of connected feedback stages is the opportunity for positioning and messaging refinement through identifying key customer language and understanding attribute importance.
-When you start the front end of your development process with a concept test that’s designed to both better understand customer interests and needs as well as validate a product opportunity, you can generate a significant amount of qualitative feedback – your target customers telling you exactly what they think and want in their own words.
+Another intrinsic value of connected feedback stages is the opportunity for positioning and messaging refinement.
+This is done by identifying key customer language and understanding attribute importance.
+By starting the front end of your development process with a concept test that’s designed to better understand customer interests and needs and validates a product opportunity, you can generate a significant amount of qualitative feedback.
+This feedback is your target customers telling you exactly what they think and want in their own words.

 Now, oriented in the customer’s perspective and language, continuing your listening exercise through field testing will help you position attribute messaging based on real user feedback.
-And sometimes, this positioning exercise can deliver surprising results that can improve how you go to market with your product.
+Sometimes, this positioning exercise can deliver surprising results that can improve how you go to market with your product.

-What was intended to be a story about “lightweight” in a “fast and light” product category becomes a comfort story supported by lightness, using customer language like “I have the safety of a helmet without feeling like I’m wearing one.”
+What was intended to be a story about “lightweight” in a “fast and light” product category becomes a comfort story supported by lightness.
+It uses customer language like “I have the safety of a helmet without feeling like I’m wearing one.”

 Pulling it All Together

-It all comes down to a basic equation: brands that are serious about their products are serious about their customers, and feedback platforms that are serious about brands are serious about product development.
+It all comes down to a basic equation: brands that are serious about their products are serious about their customers.
+Feedback platforms that are serious about brands are serious about product development.

 Whether you’re just now adopting a product testing process or looking to upgrade a current process with new feedback channels and efficiency, a product testing platform will provide purpose-built solutions for each stage while leveraging one into the next, from concept to launch.